CampaignChain/campaignchain-docs/administrator/installation/ce.rst

     $ php app/console server:run

 By default, the built-in Web server listens for connections on 127.0.0.1.
-If you're planning to connect to the server over a network, you can specify the network IP address that the server should use, as below:
+If you're planning to connect to the server over a network, you can specify the network IP address that the server should use.
+For example, the command below runs the Web server on port 80 of IP address 192.168.1.1:

 .. code-block:: bash